 - TURN IT UP!
 Located in the Moroccan Place Theater

-- Finish the Phrase Show: Located in Fire Grill
+- Icons: Located in Dragon Fire Grill

 - Cobra’s Curse: Queue portion is indoors

 Hipster Power Tip: Don’t forget to cool off on the water rides at Busch Gardens.
 They’re a quick way to easily feel refreshed.

 4. Get a Quick Queue Before Your Arrival